G-Core/terraform-provider-gcore/docs/resources/lbmember.md

 ### Optional

 - `instance_id` (String) ID of the gcore_instance.
 - `project_id` (Number) ID of the desired project to create load balancer member in.
+Alternative for `project_name`.
+One of them should be specified.
 - `project_name` (String) Name of the desired project to create load balancer member in.
+Alternative for `project_id`.
+One of them should be specified.
 - `region_id` (Number) ID of the desired region to create load balancer member in.
+Alternative for `region_name`.
+One of them should be specified.
 - `region_name` (String) Name of the desired region to create load balancer member in.
+Alternative for `region_id`.
+One of them should be specified.
 - `subnet_id` (String) ID of the subnet in which real server placed.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `weight` (Number) Value between 0 and 256, default 1.